- Dream away

 “As you set out for Ithaca, hope the voyage is a long one, full of adventure, full of discovery,” wrote the great Greek poet Constantinos Cavafy.

 Can one journey provide myth and immortality?
-It can, if the final destination is Ithaca.
+It can if the final destination is Ithaca.
 Odysseus’ adventurous and tumultuous voyage towards his homeland made this Ionian island mythical.
 It turned it into a symbol for spiritual journeys, inspiration and solace.

 The capital of Odysseus’ kingdom, Ithaca was first inhabited in the Neolithic Age.
 Despite the research, Homer’s Ithaca has still not been revealed.
 However, excavations have brought to light more than 30 archaeological sites.
 And we all want to believe that one day, not too far away, Odysseus’ palace will be unearthed.

-It is impossible not to fall in love with Kioni – especially when you arrive by sailboat in the sheltered bay, with its traditional, picturesque, listed fishing village.
+It’s impossible not to fall in love with Kioni – especially when you arrive by sailboat in the sheltered bay, with its picturesque, listed fishing village.
 Stone dwellings with patios brimming with flowers, little coffee shops and restaurants with tables on the water and stylish bars are the order of the day here.
 As soon as you step onto the waterfront, Kioni will take you on a charming journey into a history that started in the 16th century.

-Art hotels, sophisticated boutique hotels, luxury villas with private pools… your stay in Ithaca is bound to be unforgettable.
+Art hotels, boutique hotels, luxury villas with private pools… your stay in Ithaca is bound to be unforgettable.
 The Villa at Schinos beach has become a destination in itself.
 In addition to being a favourite haunt of Onassis and Jackie O, other celebs that have stayed here include Madonna, The Beach Boys and the cast of Mamma Mia.

 A religious beacon, the monastery of Panagia tis Kathariotissas, patron of Ithaca, has been standing in Homer’s Niritos, the most beautiful spot on the island and a significant attraction since 1696.
-Don’t miss its feast day every September 7th.
+Don’t miss its feast day every September 7.